Office Hoursfall 2016

 Thursdays 2-4pm and by appointment

-Karen Redrobe (formerly Beckman) is the Elliot and Roslyn Jaffe Professor of Cinema and Modern Media and chair of the department of the History of Art.
+Karen Redrobe (formerly Beckman) is the Elliot and Roslyn Jaffe Professor of Cinema and Modern Media and Director of the Wolf Humanities Center at the University of Pennsylvania.
 She is the author of Vanishing Women: Magic, Film and Feminism (Duke UP, 2003); Crash: Cinema and the Politics of Speed and Stasis (Duke UP, 2010), and is now working on a new book, Undead: Animation and the Contemporary Art of War.
 She has co-edited two volumes: Still Moving: Between Cinema and Photography with Jean Ma (Duke UP, September 2008) and On Writing With Photography (Minnesota UP, 2013) with Liliane Weissberg, and is also the editor of Animating Film Theory (Duke UP, 2014), which explores the history of film theory's engagement (and lack of it) with animation: http://www.scribd.com/doc/205208690/Animating-Film-Theory-edited-by-Karen-Beckman#scribd.
 Her articles address a range of subjects, including the evolving role of film theory in the 21st century, war and the academy, violence and media, community media, animation theory, feminism and terrorism, death penalty photography, the relationship between cinema and contemporary art, and cinematic tempo.
 For several years she served as a senior editor of the MIT journal Grey Room, and is now a member of its editorial board.
 She is also a member of the PMLA advisory board.

 Courses include: Introduction to Film Theory, The Place of Film Theory, The Art of Animation, War and Film (Afghanistan and Iraq), Early Cinema: Old New Media, Cinema and Photography, Race, Sex and Gender in Early Cinema, Women and Film, Film History, The Road Movie, and Paul Strand.
 She is a core faculty member in the Cinema and Media Studies program; a member of graduate groups in the departments of German and English; a board member for the Program in Gender, Sexuality, and Women’s Studies; and a faculty affiliate of the LGBT center.
 She is a faculty fellow at Harrison College House.